jackmadden246/jackmadden246/README.md

 - 🐥 Finished Xander Talent's Software Engineer Academy in 2022
 - 🔭 I’m currently working on a project involving snakes and ladders
 - 🌱 I’m currently learning about Python, SQL, AWS, JavaScript, HTML, CSS, APIs, and a variety of other things
-- ⚡ Fun facts: I enjoy travelling :globe_with_meridians, video games :video_game, tennis :tennis, and going to the gym :muscle
+- ⚡ Fun facts: I enjoy travelling 🌐 video games 🎮 tennis 🎾and going to the gym 💪

 You can reach me on jackmadden782@gmail.com